-NCHRP Report 255 [28] has long been used to refine model volume outputs for project analyses.
-NCHRP currently is updating this report through Project 8-83, "Analytical Travel Forecasting Approaches for Project-Level Planning and Design," and a new report, NCHRP Report 765, is expected to be available in 2014.
-This report is expected to carry forward the same recommended techniques.
-Until this new report is ready as a reference, it is both acceptable practice and recommended practice to use the techniques in NCHRP Report 255 to adjust model volume outputs.
+NCHRP Report 255 has long been used to refine model volume outputs for project analyses [62].
+NCHRP has updated this report through Project 8-83, "Analytical Travel Forecasting Approaches for Project-Level Planning and Design," and a new report, NCHRP Report 765, was published in 2014 [66].
+It is both acceptable practice and recommended practice to use the techniques in NCHRP Report 765 to adjust model volume outputs.
+Section 13.3 has some discussions of procedures to refine model outputs.